 Is Shopify safe for your business?

 While yes, a lot of people other than dropshippers trust it and use it as the main platform for their business, can you just follow suit blindly?
-Aware of the necessary caution for many beginner merchants, we will try to answer that burning question in this article.
+Aware of the necessary caution for many beginner merchants, we will find out how secure is Shopify for an online entrepreneur like you.

 I. What Is Shopify?